FAQ

 What's inside a .parquetbundle?

-Three Parquet files bundled together:
+Three or four Parquet files bundled together:

 - Annotation data (protein metadata)